compayer/compayer-lib-php/README.md

 ## Usage

 To use analytics you need to send 2 events:
-- The `start` event when a user initiates payment.
+- The `start` event when a user initiates a payment.
 The `start` event is optional, but we strongly recommend using it to track the entire payment chain.
 - One of events `success`, `fail` or `refund` after the payment system responds about the result of the operation.

 The event tries automatically determine the user IP address and address of the payment initiation page based on the data from the server request.